saeedezzati/superpower-chatgpt/README.md

 🗒 Auto summarize: Using the power of auto-splitter, your long text will be summarized into a shorter version so you can ask question

 📏 Custom Conversation Width: Adjust the width of the conversation to your liking

+🔄  Smart Replace: Automatically replace pre-defined phrases with longer text as you type prompts

+🖱️ Auto Click: Automatically click on the defaul custom prompt button at the end of each response

+👉 Custom Instruction: Don't epeat yourself.
+Automatically  add a custom instruction to the end of each prompt

 📊 Word and Character Count: Add the word and character counters to both the user input and the ChatGPT responses